QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 The next step is to add the file to the staging area.
-If you think of Git as taking snapshots of changes over the life of a project, `git add` specifies what will go in a snapshot (the staging area), and `git commit` then actually takes the snapshot, and makes a permanent record of it as a commit.
+If you think of Git as taking snapshots of changes over the life of a project, `git add` specifies what will go in a snapshot (the staging area), and `git commit` then actually takes the snapshot, making a permanent record of it as a commit.
 When adding untracked files, it is best to add them individually.
 There is also an option to add all files at once to Git, but this could easily include files which should be [ignored](#ignoring-files):

 ```shell